Know Your Pantry

 You can significantly extend the life of chocolate by storing it in the refrigerator rather than the pantry.
 Before you stick it in the fridge, wrap chocolate tightly to protect it from condensation and prevent it from absorbing odors and flavors from other foods.
 Once the chocolate is wrapped, put it in an airtight container until you’re ready to use it.

 Though tortillas are rarely served cold, it’s best to store them in the fridge.
 Whether you prefer flour or corn tortillas, they’ll stay fresher longer if kept at a regulated cold temperature after you open the package.
-When it’s time for tacos, allow the tortillas to gradually warm up to room temperature or pop them in the oven.
+When it’s time for tacos allow the tortillas to warm up to room temperature, or pop them in the oven for a few minutes to heat them.

 Natural Peanut Butter